Omnigraph

 @embed

-Marks a Vector(N) property for automatic embedding.
-Optionally specify the text source:
+Marks a Vector(N) property for automatic embedding from a named text source:

 node Document {